 Neville’s Cross Primary School and Nursery is committed to serving its community and surrounding areas.
 We recognise the multicultural, multi-faith nature of the United Kingdom and understand the crucial role our school plays in promoting the values of tolerance, respect, liberty, democracy and the rule of law.

 This statement outlines the British values, or universal values as we prefer to call them, which we actively promote through both our published and ‘hidden’ curriculum.
 Our school, though a wide range of activities, promotes these universal values and secures good outcomes for children with regards to their personal, social and emotional wellbeing.
 Below are examples of when and where such values are shared.
 The list is not exhaustive, and represents only some of what we do.

 Mutual respect and tolerance of those with different faiths and beliefs

 Neville’s Cross serves an area which is culturally diverse and we are proud to promote and celebrate our different backgrounds and beliefs.
 Tolerance, politeness and mutual respect are at the heart of our aims and ethos.
 As a school we work closely with families from different faiths in order to ensure that all children are included.

 Our pupils are able to live and work alongside people from all backgrounds and cultures.
 This will be particularly necessary in a future where due to technological advances will make the ‘world a smaller place.’

 Our pupils know and understand that it is expected that respect is shown to everyone and to everything, whatever differences we may have.
-Children learn that their behaviour choices have an effect on their own rights and those of others.
+Children learn that their behaviour choices will have an effect on themselves and others and that their actions have consequences.
 All members of the school community are encouraged to treat each other with respect.

 Specific examples of how we at Neville’s Cross Primary School enhance pupils’ understanding and respect for different faiths and beliefs are: